 This is a skill and as with all skills, practice makes perfect – or at least makes more efficient and accurate.
 At the very least you won’t suck at it.
 Perfection is overrated anyway.
-Use these tips to help develop a system that works for you.
+Use these easy vegetable prep tips to help develop a system that works for you.

-By looking at the recipes you’re planning to make that week, you’ll be able to know how your various veggies should be prepped.
-Maybe you want some carrots and celery in bite-size form for easy snacking, some broccoli chopped fine for soup, and some butternut squash cubed.
+By looking at the recipes you’re planning to make in any given week, you’ll be able to know how your various veggies should be prepped.
+Maybe you want some carrots and celery in bite-size form for easy snacking, some broccoli chopped finely for soup and some butternut squash cubed.

-- If you’ll be enjoying them as bite-sized snacks, cut them to grab-and-go sizes and pre-pack in airtight containers, with some water inside to keep them crisp.
+- If you’ll be enjoying vegetables as bite-sized snacks, cut them to grab-and-go sizes and pre-pack in airtight containers, with some water inside to keep them crisp.

 - When chopping, slicing and dicing for recipes, cut to the size indicated in the recipe and store.
-Before you ask, yes there is some nutrition lost when you pre-cut your vegetables.
+Yes, there is some nutrition lost when you pre-cut your vegetables.
 But there is even more lost when you throw them out at the end of the week because they were too much trouble to eat.

 Ever find yourself doing the same cooking tasks day after day?
+Do them all at once, so everything is ready to go when you need it.
 Here are some time-saving ideas:

 - Get Juiced: Tons of recipes call for lemon juice.
 Juice all your lemons at the beginning of the week and store in a mason jar for easy use later.

-- Chop, Chop: Throw on some goggles and chop a bunch of onions at once, storing each onion in a small airtight glass jar.
+- Chopping: Throw on some onion goggles and chop a bunch of onions at once, storing each onion in a small airtight glass jar.
 No more tears!